irrevocablesake/website/_posts/series/maze-generator/2020-09-16-Dfs-maze-generator.md

 ### Gradient

-The gradient that we are using here, is called <b>linear gradient</b>.
-The way this works is, we start with 100% of color one and 0% of color two, then at every new row, we just reduce the percent of color one by a constant amount, and increase the percent of color two by the same constant amount.
+The gradient that we are using here, is called <b>linear Interpolation</b>.
+The way this works is, we start with 100% of color one and 0% of color two, then at every new row, we just reduce the percentage of color one by a constant amount, and increase the percent of color two by the same constant amount.

-To be able to have the gradient spread all over the maze from top to bottom, we determine the value of that "<b>constant amount</b>" by divinding 1 by the number of rows
+To be able to have the gradient spread all over the maze from top to bottom, we determine the value of that "<b>constant amount</b>" by dividing the initial percent by the number of rows

 The mathematical version of this is :